 A qualifying exigency arises due to the employee’s spouse, child, or parent being on active duty or being called to active duty for the National Guard or Reserve.

 Employees can take up to 26 weeks of unpaid FMLA leave in a given 12-month period to care for family members who suffer a serious injury or illness while on active military duty.
-The definition of “serious” injury can be hard to prove as the law states that the condition must involve more than three full, consecutive calendar days of incapacity as well as two visits to a healthcare professional that must have occurred within a 30 day timeframe.
+The definition of “serious” injury can be hard to prove as the law states that the condition must involve more than three full, consecutive calendar days of incapacity as well as two visits to a health care professional that must have occurred within a 30-day timeframe.

-Employees should be aware that an employer can in fact contact an employee’s healthcare provider to seek clarification about information provided on the employee’s FMLA certification form.
+Employees should be aware that an employer can, in fact, contact an employee’s health care provider to seek clarification about information provided on the employee’s FMLA certification form.
 However, the person reaching out for such information cannot be the employee’s direct supervisor.
 Rather, it can be an HR representative, another health care provider, or a management official working for the employer.
 The certification must only provide information that relates to the reason for FMLA leave; therefore, the employer cannot ask about other health-related issues or conditions that the employee may suffer from unless it directly relates to the FMLA leave.

 The employer must provide employees with at least 15 calendar days to submit the paperwork after requested leave.
 If the medical form itself is incomplete or insufficient, the employer must indicate this information to the employee in writing.
-The employee will then have 7 days to cure the insufficiencies.
+The employee will then have seven days to cure the insufficiencies.

 Enacted in 1971, OSHA guarantees the safety and health of all employees in the workplace, except for those who are self-employed or immediate family members of farm families, as these two categories are exempt.
 Its aim was to further reduce the amount of lost wages and production as well as medical expenses and disability compensation associated with such illnesses and injuries.
 The law was enacted in response to annual workplace injuries, illnesses, and deaths.
 Before the law was passed, a total of 14,000 deaths and 2.5 million disabled workers were reported on a yearly basis.
-Immediately after its enactment, however, workplace fatality rates dropped by more than 50 percent and workplace injuries also reduced significantly.
+Immediately after its enactment, however, workplace fatality rates dropped by more than 50 percent, and workplace injuries also reduced significantly.
 The law’s focus was on the textile and excavation industries, which are inherently risky.

 OSHA is run by the Assistant Secretary of Labor, who is a member of the Cabinet of the U.S. OSHA is responsible for protecting the health and safety of workers throughout the United States as well as U.S. territories, including Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa, and Northern Mariana Islands.
 The goal of OSHA is to prevent work-related injuries, illnesses, and deaths.